4 & 5 September 2021

 Southern California's Largest Civil War Reenactment

-The Huntington Beach Historical Society is proud to host the 27th annual Civil War Days Living History Event in Huntington Beach Central Park on the 155th anniversary of America's Civil War.
+The Huntington Beach Historical Society is proud to host the 28th annual Civil War Days Living History Event in Huntington Beach Central Park during the 155th anniversary of America's Civil War.
 Living history events like Civil War Days allow people to experience vivid recreations of life in our past in ways that would not otherwise be possible.
 This event is facilitated by hundreds of dedicated volunteers, and always remains free to the public.
 Come out to see this grand display this Labor Day Weekend!

 HB Central Park (Behind the Library)